gchq/sleeper/docs/deployment-guide.md

 * `sleeper.bulk.import.eks.repo`
 * `sleeper.systemtest.repo`

-To include a table in your instance, your `table.properties` file can be next to your `instance.properties` file.
-You can add more than one by creating a `tables` directory, with a subfolder for each table.
+To include a table in your instance, your `table.properties` file can be in the same folder as your `instance.properties` file.
+You can add more than one by creating a `tables` directory in the same folder, with a subfolder for each table.

 See [tables](usage/tables.md) for more information on creating and working with Sleeper tables.